genicos/nn_gui/README.md

 The blocks represent the layers of the network, or operations on tensors.

-Once the network is designed you can download auto-generated code that implements that network in common interfaces such as pytorch and tensorflow.
+Once the network is designed you can download auto-generated code that implements that network in pytorch or tensorflow.

 # Code we wrote
 The code we wrote can be found in front/src/